ff6347/gestalten-in-code/projects/Herbert-Bayer/index.md

 ![](./assets/images/r-splash.png)

 Using the given rules one can create randomly generated images like the ones shown above.
+They all use an image of Bayer as a baseline but randomize the size of the shape a bit and use other color gradients which are derived from his other color schemes.